lillekat/lillekat.github.io/templates/readit.md

 Time for the Lille Kat semester finale
 Come join the semester finale of Lille Kat.
 We will be ready with nice warm pizza and a delightful selection of problems.

-The exam preparations are always tough, so take a well deserved break with your friends, some good snacks and pizza.
+The exam preparations are always tough, so take a well-deserved break with your friends, some good snacks, and pizza.

 ---